unraid/docs/docs/unraid-os/manual/vm-management.md

 - Motherboard support for virtualization is usually available as part of the product documentation or user manual.

-#### Through the unRAID webGui
+#### Through the Unraid webGui

-- When accessing your unRAID system through the web interface, you can determine if your system is virtualization compatible by clicking the **Info** button on the right side of the top menu bar.
+- When accessing your Unraid system through the web interface, you can determine if your system is virtualization compatible by clicking the **Info** button on the right side of the top menu bar.
   - **HVM Support** refers to Intel VT-x or AMD-V